 Hay formas fijas del imperativo que se usan para expresar ánimo, sorpresa o consuelo en la conversación cotidiana.

-(There are fixed imperative forms that are used to express encouragement, surprise or comfort in everyday conversation.)
+(There are set imperative forms that are used to express encouragement, surprise, or reassurance in everyday conversation.)

 Exercise 1: Multiple choice